faketomatoes/faketomatoes.github.io/_pages/about.md

   - /about.html
 ---

 Welcome to my homepage!
-I am a final-year Ph.D. student at the School of Mathematical Sciences, Peking University.
-I am advised by Prof. [Zhihua Zhang](https://www.math.pku.edu.cn/teachers/zhzhang/).
+I am a postdoctoral researcher in Statistics at the University of Pennsylvania, working with Prof. [Yuxin Chen](https://yuxinchen2020.github.io/).
+I obtained my PhD in Statistics from the School of Mathematics, Peking University, where I was fortunate to be advised by Prof. [Zhihua Zhang](https://www.math.pku.edu.cn/teachers/zhzhang/).